Rome holiday itinerary, days 6 and 7: Surprising places in Rome

 The weather got a bit better by the time we left Terme di Diocleziano.
 We decided to go for a walk through the wonderful Villa Borghese Park before the rain started again.

 Talk about surprising places in Rome: we passed by a Gelato festival!
-But the weather just wasn’t fitting to dive into all those flavours, though I’m sure they were delicious.
+But the weather just wasn’t fitting to dive into all those flavors, though I’m sure they were delicious.

 We wandered the long streets for a while, then stopped to get a hot beverage at a kiosk near the horse track.